maxslug/mikrotik_maxslug/README.md

 - Spectral Scan and other cool tools are not supported by the cAP AC (or other 802.11ac products)
 - You need to assign all channels manually, up to and including inputting all the frequencies.
 It's really strange that this isn't done for you based on your country setting.
 See below.
+- I scripted the mode button so that it will toggle the LEDs between "always on" and "turn off after 1h"

 #### 802.11ac Band Planning